hamedsabri/GraphicsMath/src/gm/gm.md

 The C++ headers are organized into the three categories:
 - \p src/gm/base - common utilities and definitions.
-- \p src/gm/types - computer graphics value types (vectors, arrays).
+- \p src/gm/types - computer graphics value types (vectors and ranges).
 - \p src/gm/functions - functionality which operate on \p gm types.

 Python bindings for \p types and \p functions are available under \p src/gm/python.